 Once you have found your pet, please remember to notify everyone of that fact, and please remove all flyers previously posted.

-If you’re suffering allergies, please consult your physician as there are a number of medical possibilities to help.
-Consult your vet as there are some petfood additives that can reduce pet dander.
+• If someone in your home is suffering with allergies, please consult a physician as there are a number of medical possibilities to help.
+Consult your veterinarian as there are some pet food additives that can reduce pet dander.
 You can also create a clean room in your house with an animal free zone and use hypo allergenic pillows and pillow covers

 If however, you find that you still must relinquish your pet to our shelter: